lemonjesus/S5L8702-FMISS-Tools/Documentation.md

 # Documentation
 The instructions that are confirmed below were confirmed by testing simple sequences and extracting the value into the NAND_LBA to read in the diagnostic menu as I've been doing with the NAND ID previously.
-I haven't figured out all of the instructions, but across all five subroutines found in the EFI firmware, this `objdump` currently achieves 88.2% coverage of used instructions.
+I haven't figured out all of the instructions, but across all five subroutines found in the EFI firmware, this `objdump` currently achieves 89.7% coverage of used instructions.

-Registers are another thing altogether.
-I've been able to deduce what some of them do, but not all of them are clear to me.
-Some of the bitfields potentially do not match what can be found in the datasheet for the S5L8700X.
-That makes sense, they're different chips, but I've only guessed at the bitfield for `FMC_STATUS` in instruction `0x07` below.
+## Memory Regions and What They're Used For
+The NAND DMA space can be broken up into several regions that do/are used for different things.
+All addresses below are offsets from the base address `0x38A00000` and extend until the next offset listed.
+These are educated guesses based on the code that uses them, and are not confirmed by any means.

+* `0x0000` - NAND Controller registers.
+Seldom directly written to by the firmware, the FMISS layer uses these to control the NAND controller.
+* `0x0400` - Possibly a second NAND controller? _Very unconfirmed._
+* `0x0800` - NAND ECC calculations?
+Not much is known about this region, but it's used by the more FMISS programs.
+* `0x0C00` - FMISS registers.
+This is how the FMISS layer communicates with the outside world.
+It's used to pass parameters into the FMISS layer.
+* `0x0D00` - FMISS memory.
+This is where the FMISS layer stores its data.
+It's used to pass parameters into the FMISS layer, and is used by the FMISS layer to store data.

+Specific guesses on individual registers and memory locations can be found in the explainer code.

 ## Instruction Format
 Instructions executed by the FMISS Layer are – for all intents and purposes – 64-bit.
 The first 32-bits are an immediate, followed by other data.
 To make it look prettier, I’m reformatting the bytes so that they’re human readable left to right.
 For example: